AUTHOR: BEC OF 'FOR EVERY HEN'

 Made from leaves in your backyard and a hole punch, this confetti is like no other!
 Zero waste, cheap and colourful - what more could you want?!

 Flowers can make the most bland room look amazing, which is the reason I absolutely LOVE using them at parties and celebrations!
 And with so many colours to choose from, you can't go wrong (simply create bunches using your theme palette and you have instant, beautiful decor).
+Click here for some great flower decor inspiration.

 Plants are a fantastic eco-decor option.
 They’re not only available in a range of types and sizes, but will continue to add colour to your household for many years to come!
 Perfect for use indoors and outdoors, see below for ways in which plants can be incorporated into your event: